madhu0209/VeracityTechnicalTest/README.md

 The main method in the VeracityTechnicalTest class includes some test cases to demonstrate the use of the PerformWordSearchUseCase class.
 The first test case searches a particular URL, the second test case tests an incorrect URL format, and the third test case tests for empty arguments.

 Instructions for Running
-The command to run : java WebSearchApp.java
+The command to run : java VeracityTechnicalTest.java

 Error Handling
 The code includes several error-handling mechanisms to prevent the program from crashing or producing incorrect results in case of unexpected inputs or errors.
 Here are some details: